 In the first instance pupils are asked to choose 4 courses they would prefer to follow in Sixth Form.
-Following the issue of GCSE results, Form 5 pupils entering Lower Sixth will have an opportunity to meet with a careers advisor or member of the Senior Management Team on Friday 31 August to discuss the most suitable options, considering the pupil's GCSE results and career plans.
+Following the issue of GCSE results, Form 5 pupils entering Lower Sixth will have an opportunity to meet with a careers teacher or member of the Senior Leadership Team to discuss the most suitable options, considering each pupil's GCSE results and career aspirations.

-4 AS levels are required for some of most competitive universities and courses.
-However if your GCSE grades suggest that you would find 4 AS subjects too much, then you should do 3 and concentrate your efforts on these to get the best possible grades.
+4 AS levels are beneficial for some of the most competitive universities and courses (and required for some courses in the Republic of Ireland).
+However, if your GCSE grades suggest that you would find 4 AS subjects too much, then you should do 3 and concentrate your efforts on these to get the best possible grades.

-If you are not sure what to do at any stage, you should consult Mrs Quinn or Mrs Hearst.
+If you are not sure what to do at any stage, you should consult Mr Anderson or Miss Griffith.